DiffuGR: Generative Document Retrieval with Diffusion Language Models: Results and Analysis

 \section{Results and Analysis}

 In this section, we present the experimental results to systematically evaluate the performance of DiffuGR and analyze the contribution of its core components.
-Our evaluation aims to address the following key research questions: \begin{enumerate}[label=\textbf{Q\arabic*},nosep,leftmargin=*] \item How does DiffuGR perform compared to baseline methods? \item How does DiffuGR balance the quality–latency tradeoff? \item How does DiffuGR generate top-$k$ results without beam search? \item How do hyperparameters affect DiffuGR performance, including decoding strategies and model scales? \end{enumerate}
+We list the following research questions to guide our experiments: \begin{enumerate}[label=\textbf{RQ\arabic*},nosep,leftmargin=*] \item How does DiffuGR perform compared to baseline methods? \item How does DiffuGR balance the quality–latency tradeoff? \item How does DiffuGR generate top-$k$ results with pseudo beam search? \item How do hyperparameters affect DiffuGR performance, including decoding strategies and model scales? \end{enumerate}